 4. A FUNdamentals for Climbing workshop could also be delivered on your school site for up to 8 members of staff.
 This would be particularly appropriate if you have many staff requiring training and/or you wish to organise the training with another local school.
 This bespoke-workshop can also be adapted to include elements of route setting.
 This option would cost approximately £375 + VAT for the day for the trainer.
 A list of trainers is available by e-mailing BMC Training Officer Jon Garside.

-5. You may wish to obtain the nationally recognised Climbing Wall Award.
-This award is aimed at active climbers who wish to learn how to lead sessions and it requires attendance at a 2-day course followed by logging practice hours and an assessment.
+5. You may wish to obtain the nationally recognised Climbing Wall Instructor.
+This scheme is aimed at active climbers who wish to learn how to lead sessions and it requires attendance at a 2-day course followed by logging practice hours and an assessment.
 The course starts at £100 (depending on location and whether accommodation is provided) and the assessment is from £70.
 A minimum of 3 months is required between attending the course and the assessment, although there is no maximum time limit applied to complete the course.
-Further information about the CWA can be found on the Mountain Training website.
+Further information about the Climbing Wall Instructor can be found on the Mountain Training website.

 6. Mountain Training also administer a national coaching scheme, the training pathway for which includes the FUNdamentals of Climbing workshops.
 There are currently two levels, Foundation Coach and Development Coach.
 The former is available to those under 18 years of age, providing a site-specific qualification for students and teachers who may wish to coach only on their school wall.